-Ashfield, Mansfield and Newark & Sherwood District Councils work collaboratively to provide a landlord forum to benefit private landlords in all of the three districts.
+Ashfield, Mansfield and Newark and Sherwood District Councils work collaboratively to provide a landlord forum to benefit private landlords in all of the three districts.

 The private sector housing team works with home owners, landlords and tenants to improve housing conditions in the private sector.
 There are minimum standards that apply to all housing and the aim of these standards is to ensure that homes are safe to live in